dideakay/dideakay/README.md

 ### Hi there, I'm Dide 👋

-I'm a senior Computer Engineering student at Galatasaray University. <br />
+I'm a Computer Engineering graduate from Galatasaray University. <br />

 #### :chart_with_upwards_trend:Currently working on:
 * Algorithms & Data Structures